KhaledAlrashi1/Musical-Chord-Classification/README.md

 This project aims to classify musical chords using various machine learning models, including a Convolutional Neural Network (CNN).
 The dataset consists of features extracted from audio files, representing different musical chords.

 ---
-## Specttogram Analysis of a Signal
+## Spectogram Analysis of a Signal
 ![Spectogram Analysis](images/spectogram_analysis.png)

 ---